-In our opinion, under existing statutes and court decisions, interest on the notes is included in the gross income of the owners thereof for purposes of Federal income taxation.
-We express no opinion regarding any other Federal tax consequences caused by ownership or disposition of, or receipt of interest on, the notes.
+In our opinion, under existing statutes and court decisions, interest on the notes is included in the gross income of the owners thereof for purposes of Federal income taxation Town of Woodbridge Page 2 pursuant to Section 103 of the Code and is not a specific preference item for purposes of the Federal alternative minimum tax.
+We express no opinion regarding any other Federal tax consequences of ownership or disposition of, or receipt of interest on, the notes.

 We are further of the opinion that, under existing statutes, interest on the notes is excluded from Connecticut taxable income for purposes of the Connecticut income tax on individuals, trusts and estates, and is excluded from amounts on which the net Connecticut minimum tax is based in the case of individuals, trusts and estates required to pay the Federal alternative minimum tax.
-We express no opinion regarding any other State tax consequences caused by ownership or disposition of, or receipt of interest on, the notes.
-Each owner of the notes should seek advice based on its particular circumstances from an independent tax advisor.
+We express no opinion regarding any other State tax consequences of ownership or disposition of, or receipt of interest on, the notes.